 |Course description||The Final Project (Advanced Arabic) will involve

 a) A single authored dissertation of 15,000 words on a topic related to the Arabic-speaking world, and drawing on some Arabic sources, to be submitted by a date specified in the University Regulations.

-b) A media portfolio on an agreed theme that will include:
+b) A media report which will include:

 Entry Requirements (not applicable to Visiting Students)

 |Delivery period: 2013/14 Semester 2, Not available to visiting students (SS1)